 There is an abundance of parking at Bowness and boat rides and self hire motor launches are plentiful.
 Most tourists visiting the area make a first, and sometimes only, stop here.
 Ice cream, sugary treats, gift shops, fish and chips, seagulls stealing the fish and chips, crowds and more crowds.
 If you want to get away to a quieter part of the National Park then take the ferry across Windermere to the western side.
 Just continue along the A592 briefly to the sign that says Ferry, turning right on the B5285 and join the line of traffic waiting to board.
 A self service ticket machine will get you your boarding pass.
 Then sit back and glide across the lake, joining the narrow, winding country road on the other side and journey deeper into the heart of this beautiful part of the world, leaving the crowds behind.

 You are still on the B5285 as you drive uphill towards Hill Top House, former home of the writer Beatrix Potter, a traditional Lake Country farmhouse bought in 1906 as a country retreat and an inspiration to her much loved stories, such as the Tale of Tom Kitten, Jemima Puddle-Duck and Petter Rabbit.
 It is a popular place to visit but the narrow roads and limited parking means it doesn't get too crowded.
-Timed entry avoides the house getting too busy.
+Timed entry avoides the house getting too busy which is perfect to really absorb the tranquil nature of the setting.
 Wander around each room and discover objects and ornaments directly relating to her "little books" then explore the gardens and grounds seeing if you can spot references to her stories out here as well.

 Apart from donating this house and grounds to the National Trust upon her death, Beatrix Potter had acquired 14 local farms and 4,000 acres of land in her lifetime which she also left to the Trust.